kpuka/SIMAH/_portfolio/8 Mixed Models.md

 What are multilevel models, when they should be used, and sample size considerations.
 <!--more-->

-# What are Multilevel Models?
+# Introduction
 Multilevel models are needed to analyze data that has a hierarchical or clustered structure, such as patients treated by the same clinic, or drug levels in the same patient at multiple times.Multi-level models might also be called, mixed models, mixed-effects models, random-effects models, hierarchical models, or split-plot designs.

-## When Are Multilevel Models Used?
+# When Are Multilevel Models Used?
 A common assumption of 'standard' statistical methods (e.g. t-tests, ANOVAs, regressions) is that observations (e.g. patients) are independent of each other.
 This assumption is violated when observations (e.g. patients) have a 'hierarchy', 'clustered', or 'nested' structure (as shown in the figure below) because the observations are correlated.
 For example, the figure below shows a 'three-level' data structure, whereby patients are nested within clinics, and clinics are nested within regions.
 Patients treated in the same clinic may be more alike with each other compared to patients seen in other clinics and are therefore positively correlated.
 Likewise, clinics in the same region may be more alike compared to clinics in different regions.

 <br/><img src='/images/posts/mixed_models/MixedModels1.JPG'>  <br/>